AKhalil609/medicalReport/README.md

 ### `docker run -it -p 8080:80 <imagename>`

-Runs the app in a container using an optimized prodution build and port 8080 is exposed locally
+Runs the app in a container using an optimized prodution build and port 8080 is exposed locally<br>
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 ### `npm start`